GRAINS-Soy hits 3-wk peak on supply woes, corn near 11-wk low

 By Naveen Thukral

-Corn edged up, but the market was trading near its lowest in
+Corn edged down to trade around its lowest in 11 weeks on

 "The planting in the Midwest is likely to improve in the